 For complete zen-like feel, Maitrea is the best place to check out.
 The name of the restaurant itself means ‘the future Buddha’ and the flowing organic interiors give a soothing feel.
 The restaurant focuses on vegetarian meals from quesadillas to dumplings and tofu.

-Located right in front of a butcher’s shop is Nase Maso and is one of the most recommended restaurants to try out some freshly, locally sourced meat.
+Located right in front of a butcher’s shop is Nase Maso and is one of the most recommended restaurants to try out some freshly, locally sourced meat dishes.
 The atmosphere is lively, and the hamburgers, handmade sausages and steak tartare are the best you will find in the city.

-Kalina in Prague serves up some excellent food options made with the fresh produce available.
+Kalina serves some excellent food options made with the fresh produce available.
 The restaurant is popular because of its unique take on French food.
 The snails with beef marrow and parsley puree along with black truffles is something that you can’t miss.

-Book a room in a luxury hotel and wine and dine at some of the best spots in Prague, either with friends or with your partner for an unforgettable holiday experience.
+Book a room in a luxury hotel and wine and dine at some of the best spots mentioned here, either with friends or with your partner for an unforgettable holiday experience.